 Thirdly—and this is the cool feature that I like—you can use the same viewfinder portal to switch it over to an optical viewfinder.
 It still provides the same digital overlay in a heads-up display kind of way.
 This is the mode I found myself using most of the time.
 It does take a little getting used to the different perspective.

 But there are also advantages.
-The window is wider, so you have room around the area around the actual photo.
+The view through the window is wider than what the sensor captures, so you have room in the area around the actual photo.
 That’s not going to be to everyone’s taste, but I like it because it gives you a much better sense of things that are coming in and out of frame.
 Many high-end video and film cameras operate that way.

 Film Simulation.
 Rather than abandon their impressive film heritage, Fujifilm has firmly incorporated it into their digital cameras in the form of their film simulations.
 If you used to shoot with Fujifilm slide or negative films back in the day, chances are you developed favorites.
 Maybe it was Velvia for its rich, saturated colors and high contrast that could add some spark to even mundane landscape or travel photos.
 Or maybe it was the relatively neutral Provia or the soft Astia that was especially good for skin colors and flattering portraits.
 Fujifilm has taken those distinctive looks and updated them for the digital age by building them into their cameras as film emulation processing profiles.